deepjyoti24/spotify_clone/README.md

 # spotify_clone
-Devlop a music player like spotify using - HTML, CSS & JAVASCRIPT
+Devloped a music player like spotify using - HTML, CSS & JAVASCRIPT